jfd02/TFT-OCR-BOT/README.md

 ## NOTES:
 - You must use the default arena skin
+- A lower color brightness in game makes the overlay easier to read
 - To ensure best results, make sure you are running this on a computer that has decent specs.
-- Client must be in English.
+- League & client must be in English.
-- 1920x1080 fullscreen is required in League, game must also be on main monitor.
+- 1920x1080 borderless windowed is required in League, game must also be on main monitor.
 - Make sure you dont have any overlays on.
-- If the program crashes, make sure you create an issue with the traceback.
+- If the program crashes, create an issue with the error.
-- My initial goal with this project was to create a bot capable of hitting gold in TFT.

 ## INSTALLATION:
 1. Install Python 3.9.6 from https://www.python.org/downloads/windows/